thuanpham582002/nixcats-nvim/PLUGIN_MIGRATION_CHECKLIST.md

 - **🔴 HIGH**: Critical functionality, needed immediately
 - **🟡 MEDIUM**: Useful features, nice to have
 - **🟢 LOW**: Enhancement features, can wait

+## 🚧 Blocked Issues
+- **🚧 obsidian.nvim**: Build fails due to missing fzf dependency in nixpkgs.
+The plugin requires `obsidian.pickers._fzf` module which is not properly packaged.
+Configuration is ready but plugin is temporarily disabled.

 ## 📋 Migration Categories